mavlink/MAVSDK-docs/en/contributing/build.md

 sudo ldconfig  # update linker cache
 ```

-> **Note** The first time you build DroneCore you may also need to [update the linker cache](http://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html).
+> **Note** The first time you build the SDK you may also need to [update the linker cache](http://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html).
   On Ubuntu this is done with `sudo ldconfig`, as shown above.

 ### Local Install {#dronecore_local_install}

-Local installation copies DroneCore headers/library to a user-specified location in the DroneCore directory.
+Local installation copies the SDK headers/library to a user-specified location inside the SDK source directory.

 On Linux/macOS use the `INSTALL_PREFIX` variable to specify a path relative to the **DroneCore/build/** folder
 (or an absolute path).